OPERATING AND FINANCIAL REVIEW AND PROSPECTS

 Research and development activities are the primary focus of our business.
 Products in later stages of clinical development generally have higher development costs than those in earlier stages of clinical development, primarily due to the increased size and duration of later-stage clinical trials.
 We expect that our research and development expenses will continue to be significant in absolute dollars in future periods as we continue to invest in research and development activities related to the development of our products.

-Our total research and development expenses, net, for the six months ended June 30, 2020 were $1.8 million.
+Our total research and development expenses, for the six months ended June 30, 2021 were $3.5 million.
 To date, we have charged all research and development expenses to operations as they are incurred.

 There are numerous factors associated with the successful commercialization of any of our products, including future trial design and various regulatory requirements, many of which cannot be determined with accuracy at this time.
 Additionally, future commercial and regulatory factors beyond our control will affect our clinical development programs and plans.